 Wireless and hands-free pumping

-The wireless breast pump is becoming increasingly popular.
+Increasingly popular is the wireless breast pump.
 These models run on a rechargeable battery and are worn in the bra.
-This frees up your hands, allowing you to do other things while pumping.
+This frees up your hands, allowing you to do something else while pumping.

-For mothers seeking flexibility or wanting to pump at work or on the go, this is often a perfect solution.
+For mothers who seek flexibility or want to pump at work or on the go, this is often a godsend.

 Which breast pump suits your situation?